haanisyed/CISC351-Group-13/README.md

 **Authors**: Haani Syed, Viren Tated, Anneth Sivakumar, Sidhardh Alluri

 ## Overview
-This repository contains all code to replicate our study on the object detection security of autonomous vehicles.
+This repository contains all code to replicate our research study on the object detection security of autonomous vehicles.

 ## Datasets